-Called to care for and cure souls, pastors invest a significant amount of time and energy addressing a malady which can be diagnosed as spiritual lethargy.
+Called to care for and cure souls, pastors invest a significant amount of time and energy in addressing a malady that can be diagnosed as spiritual lethargy.
 The Apostle Paul urged the Thessalonians to avoid succumbing to spiritual lethargy: “so then let us not sleep as others do, but let us be alert and sober” (1 Thess.
 5:6).
 Paul also attempted to rouse those saints in Rome who were in a moral stupor: “The hour has come for you to wake up from your slumber” (Rom.
 13:11, NIV).
 Peter the Apostle warned believers about the prowling adversary (1 Pet.
 5:8).
-In the face of ever present spiritual danger, all believers must be “in a wakeful activity” taking great pains to be watchful.
+In the face of ever-present spiritual danger, all believers must be “in a wakeful activity” taking great pains to be watchful.

 Spiritual lethargy may be defined as a state of indifference and/or inertia with regard to one’s own spiritual growth and vitality.
 A. W. Tozer describes this condition well: “there is little communion and little joy in the Lord.
 To have a cold heart with little pity, little fire, little love and little worship is spiritual lethargy.”

 Some of the most common symptoms include any combination of the following:

 - Chronic indulgence in sinful thoughts and actions